 If this model is too large, consider the Weber SmokeFire EX4 Pellet Grill.

 Full Review – Weber SmokeFire EX6 Pellet Grill

 After years of development and months of hype, the Weber SmokeFire Pellet Grill has arrived.
-Slated for release in the first months of 2020, this pellet grill promises to be a gamechanger.
+Slated for release in the first months of 2020, this pellet grill promises to be a game-changer.
 From a user standpoint, this grill isn’t a radical departure.
-If you have used a pellet grill before, you won’t notice much of a difference in how it works.
+If you have used a pellet grill before, you won’t notice much difference in how it works.

 The cooking system is, however, different.
-Pellets are feed vertically from a rear-mounted 20-pound hopper.
+Pellets are fed vertically from a rear-mounted 20-pound hopper.
 There is no chance of a hopper fire with Weber’s SmokeFire.
 Also, the large metal plate that separates the fire from the food is gone.
-Weber’s flavorizer bars spread the heat and deflect the drippings.
+Weber’s “flavorizer” bars spread the heat and deflect the drippings.
 Underneath the grill is a drawer that catches ash and grease into separate containers.

 Weber has attempted to make their pellet grill as easy to use as their gas grills.
 In fact, many of their gas grill accessories will work on the SmokeFire pellet grill.
 Of course, accessories are sold separately.
 It shows that during development, Weber kept a close eye on the potential for all the extras they could sell to go along with their pellet grill line.
 They even have their own brand of wood pellets.

 The EX6 SmokeFire is the larger of two versions of the Weber Pellet Grill.
 This model has over 1,000 square inches of cooking space on two levels.
 The grates are plated steel, so good but not great.
 They are heavy, but that isn’t much of an issue with pellet grills.
 The 22-pound capacity hopper is placed in the back of the grill and extends behind the control panel mounted on the right side table.